-|What is CTE?||CTE in NH||Enrollment Criteria||Site Navigation|
+|CTE in the Community||CTE in NH||Enrollment Criteria||Site Navigation|

 Career & Technical Education (CTE) is learning that works for New Hampshire.
 CTE is helping our state and our nation meet the very real and immediate challenges of economic development, student achievement and global competitiveness.
 CTE is developing New Hampshire’s most valuable resource—its people; helping them gain the skills, technical knowledge, academic foundation and real-world experience they need to prepare for high-skill, high-demand, high-wage careers—and keep New Hampshire working—in every sense of the word.
 CTE is organized by a national framework called Career Clusters™, which presents a complete range of related career options to students of all ages, helps them discover their interests and passions, and empowers them to choose the educational pathway that can lead to success in high school, college and their chosen career.
 CTE is leading change, transforming expectations and making the difference for students, for high schools and colleges, for business and industry, for New Hampshire.

 NH CTE in 2017 - Girls Technology Day, Construction Career Days, and Manufacturing Month (it got so popular, a single week couldn't contain it!)

 Career readiness program prepares to open in Milford (Nashua Telegraph, March 3, 2017) "Hoping to prepare 10 young adults for skilled manufacturing careers, MY TURN, Inc., has partnered with Hitchiner Manufacturing Co. in Milford."
 (Telegraph subscription required)